daimoc/jitsi-load-test-cli/README.md

 ### JWT Token Warning

 If you want to run your test with a Jitsi-Meet instaltion with JWT authentification enabaled you need to provide a valid token to the test-cli script.
-And if you need to use multiple room generation option (--room-numbers), you need a to token valid for all the rooms (room:* in the toekn payload).
+And if you need to use multiple room generation option (--room-numbers), you need to provide a token valid for all the rooms (room:* in the toekn payload).

 ### Media files